BU-IE-48B/fall21-ahmettabakoglu/index.md

 ## Homework 1

 In [this](hw1.html) homework, I manipulated and visualized a multivariate time series data gathered from an accelerometer that records data for gesture recognition.

+## Homework 2

+In [this](hw2.html) homework, I manipulated the training set of CBF data, applied 1D Fused Lasso and regression tree representation techniques as well as 1-NN classification method.